August 22, 2018

 fair better than the NY the rally should still be on track.
 Its when

-the NY is doing better then the VL & Nasdaq we have to worry.
+the NY starts doing better then the VL & Nasdaq we have to worry.

 My rule is: The markets cannot rally very long without the big OTC stocks.